Our Story

 Star Volunteer for both 2016 & 2017,

 Dwayne was always ready to help.
-Dwayne moved back east this year to be with family.
+Dwayne moved back east to be with family.
 He will be missed!

 Sheri Hartstein